francois-le-ko4la/lovelace-entity-progress-card/README.md

 - Displays a percentage progress bar.
 - Seamlessly integrates with the "Tile" look & feel of recent Home Assistant versions.
 - Easily customizable using the card editor or YAML config : entity, name, colors, and bar color
+- Theme to automatically adjust icon and colors according to the context (Theme Battery)
+- Automatically adapts to the user's language for error messages and descriptions, ensuring a localized experience. 🇬🇧🇪🇸🇫🇷

 ## ⚙️ Prerequisites